 Each day I conduct a micro-research, which helps me to gather more in-depth details – not just about the competition, but users, the marketplace, partners,… Each segment of the audience is equally important.
 To keep the balance and differentiate yourself is in the middle of that matrix.”

-From their practices, we can find out that building a loyal customer base and good user experiences help you to create proper competitive advantages.
+From their practices, we can find out that building a loyal customer base and good user experiences helps you to create proper competitive advantages.

 Sometimes it is not easy to compete with big companies and dinosaurs.
-It can be hard, with much effort and money invested in getting low results.
+With much effort and money invested in getting low results, it can be hard.

-Sometimes, the best solution is to be specialized in one-two unique things.
+Sometimes, the best solution is to be specialized in one-two unique thing.

 The best example of this is Trello.
-Trello managed to create an industry monopoly over the much bigger competitor – Astana – by focusing only on one thing.
+Trello created an industry monopoly over the much bigger competitor – Astana – by focusing only on one thing.

 “We’re focused on giving a constant value, daily, on one side.
 We’re present in communities everywhere where our customers are.

-On the other side, our focus is on delivering results in conversions and leads.
+Conversely, we focus on delivering results in conversions and leads.

-When our customer is getting profit, then he has enough to pay us, and everybody’s happy.
+When our customer is making profit, he has enough to pay us, and everybody’s happy.

 On the other hand, we’re organizing the 1st online conference in the ExYu countries focused on conversions and marketing automation while creating a platform for marketing automation and pioneering website personalization.